 The issue of sexual assault, violence against women and the devastation it leaves on women’s lives is still unfortunately prominent in society and like most evils, when we are quiet about them, they can fester and continue.
 So, for raising the conversation alone in such an engaging manner, Director Emerald Fennell should be commended.

 Carey Mulligan manages to deliver a character that is witty, sarcastic, sinister, and sympathetic.
 Her performance is mostly nuanced and understated and her portrayal of a young lady not just sad but completely depressed and devoid of hope is great.
 Vengeance plots are one of my favourite types of movies.
 When a character takes their time to plan and prepare something sinister for those who deserve it always warms my heart!

 I’m a firm believer that sometimes in life, karma needs a helping hand, and all good people must be prepared to help and occasionally get their hands dirty.
 This follows in the proud tradition of revenge movies like The Count of Monty Cristo (one of my childhood favourites) and with time this may be looked on with the similar reverence.

-This movie aims for the moon and while it doesn’t always nail its landing, it definitely sits comfortably amongst the stars.
+This movie aims for the moon and while it doesn’t always nail its landing, it sits comfortably amongst some excellent stars.

-Promising Young Woman will be available this February.
+Promising Young Woman is available now in the UK on Sky Cinema and is also nominated for the 2021 Oscars this April.
 See the full trailer here